geopm/geopm/service/README.rst

 Access Management
 -----------------

-Access to signals and controls through the GEOPM service is configured by the system administrator.
+Access to signals and controls through the GEOPM Service is configured by the system administrator.
 The administrator controls a default access list that applies to all users of the system.
 This list can be augmented based on Unix group associations.
 The default lists are